This post contains affiliate links.

 I’m so glad we did!
 Bogota has a lot to offer, like an amazing nightlife, gorgeous parks, beautiful architecture and a phenomenal food scene.
-I seriously put my boots to the test and we walked over 30 miles through the city during the course of the weekend, save yourself some blisters and explore it here with me 🙂
+I seriously put my boots to the test and we walked over 30 miles through the city during the course of the weekend, so save yourself some blisters and explore it here with me 🙂

-Our weekend in Bogota began on Friday evening and as we settled into the Hobu Hostel in Chapinero.
+Our weekend in Bogota began on Friday evening as we settled into the Hobu Hostel in Chapinero.
 When we searched for the best neighborhood to stay in in Bogota, La Candelaria in the historical center was mentioned a lot.
 However, while beautiful during the day, the barrio isn’t safe to stay in at night.

 Be warned: A weekend in Bogota is much more expensive than Medellin.
 It was normal to see beer prices doubled from what we usually pay, and most bars and clubs had $8 or even $10 covers to enter.
 Because of this, we limited our night out to Friday only, and met up with some locals to experience the craft beer scene and dance the night away in Bogota’s famous bars!